Engagement Terms

 Permanent Impairment Claim has the meaning given to it under the Act;

-Registration of Permanent Impairment means the process by DVA of confirming in writing that the claim is registered with the DVA and a claim number has been assigned;
+Registration of Permanent Impairment means the process by which DVA has confirmed in writing that the claim is registered with the DVA and a claim number has been assigned to the claim;

 Services means those services set out in Item 3 of the Engagement Proposal;

-Term means the date set out in Item 4 of our Service Agreement; and
+Term has the meaning set out in Item 4 of the Engagement Proposal;

-Terms includes these Engagement Terms, its schedules, annexures and ancillary documents as amended from time to time;
+Terms means these Engagement Terms as amended from time to time.

 2. INTERPRETATION